James Duncan (Photo by NCC)

 “With a wink and a smile, James’s creative risk-taking resulted in amazing land deals that have protected some of Ontario’s most precious natural spaces, including Pelee Island,” said Wendy Cridland, director of conservation, Ontario.

-On a warm sunny day in early June, family, friends, board members, staff and donors gathered to honor Duncan and unveil a special memorial plaque on the Florian Diamante Nature Reserve on Pelee Island.
+On a warm sunny day in early June, family, friends, board members, staff and donors gathered to honor James and unveil a special memorial plaque on the Florian Diamante Nature Reserve on Pelee Island.

 “Because of his personality, his charm, and his total dedication to our work in conservation, he achieved great things,” said John Grandy, Ontario regional board chair at the event.